 One of the good things to come out of this is the Disney Dining plan.
-Since introducing the format I noticed the food quality has really improved compared to my last visit in the mid 2000’s.
+Since introducing the format, I noticed the food quality has really improved compared to my last visit in the mid 2000’s.
 Back on that trip, I tried tilapia for the first time after seeing it being raised at Epcot’s Land pavilion.
-I didn’t like the fish and I still don’t, but I have certainly learned a lot more about how tilapia are being raised since then.
+I didn’t like the fish and I still don’t, but I have certainly learned a lot more about the dining plan.

-This time around, armed with a dining plan I ate my way through the parks, but not necessarily in search of seafood.
-Originally I planned to go more in-depth into Disney’s seafood options, but glad I didn’t once feet were on the ground.
-This is vacation after all and I’m with a 7-year-old so I had my fair share of buffet meals with our favorite Disney characters.
+I ate my way through the parks, but not necessarily in search of seafood.
+Originally, I planned to go more in-depth into Disney’s seafood options, but glad I didn’t once feet were on the ground.
+This is vacation after all and I’m with a 7-year-old, so I had my fair share of buffet meals with our favorite Disney characters.
 As I gorged my way through the Happiest Place on Earth as a true American, I made sure to take note of the seafood options I saw along the way.

 Thanks to a comment on my Instagram I learned that Verlasso, which sea-farms Atlantic salmon off the coast of Chile, is the exclusive supplier.
 For those that put stock in the various eco-labels, Verlasso is listed as “good alternative” by SeafoodWatch.
-I don’t think Atlantic salmon should be farmed in the Pacific for the risk of invasive species, but at the end of the day, I must admit this is some really good tasting farmed salmon.
+I don’t think Atlantic salmon should be farmed in the Pacific for the risk of invasive species.
+At the end of the day, I must admit this is some really good tasting farmed salmon.

 I don’t eat tilapia, but it seemed pretty popular among the other guests at the buffets.
 I have not discovered who supplies Disney with their tilapia, but some of fish are raised right in Epcot.
 You can see tilapia, sturgeon and other fish being raised in an aquaponics system if you take the Living With The Land ride.
 The tilapia raised here are served in the restaurants within the Land Pavilion.

-While on vacation I chose to suspend my apprehension for farm-raised shrimp because 1) I like shrimp (vs. tilapia) and 2) I’m on vacation…cut me some slack 😉 The Crystal Palace buffet had piles of chilled shell-on shrimp in their salad selection and they were sweet as candy.
-From what I could tell, the same type of shrimp were used at the Animal Kingdom’s Tusker House for a very tasty shrimp curry that I wish I paid more attention to.
+While on vacation I chose to suspend my apprehension for farm-raised shrimp because 1) I like shrimp (vs. tilapia) and 2) I’m on vacation.
+The Crystal Palace buffet had piles of chilled shell-on shrimp in their salad selection, and they were sweet as candy.
+From what I could tell, the same type of shrimp was used at the Animal Kingdom’s Tusker House for a very tasty shrimp curry that I wish I paid more attention to.

 Disney’s Yellowtail Snapper